 Leather

-If you had a cigarette burn penetrate the leather car seat of yours, it’s preferable to consult a professional rather than attempt it on your own with something like a leather repair kit (i.e a leather touch up kit).
+If you have a cigarette burn on your leather seats, it’s best to consult a professional rather than attempt it on your own with a leather filler or touch-up kit.

-Apply fabric glue into the hole and pack it with your cloth or foam filler material.
+Apply fabric glue into the hole and pack it with your cloth or foam filler material until it is completely filled.

-Use your tweezers so that there are no gaps which could cause the leather to bunch up.
+Use your tweezers so that there are no gaps that could cause the leather to bunch up.
 You want to get everything in tightly, with no expanding lumps.

 Then, use filler glue as a sealant.
 Allow it to dry and sand it down with your sandpaper to make sure it’s even.